What Is Sole Custody?

 Joint Legal Custody with Primary Physical Custody

-It is common for parents to have joint legal custody; but one parent will have primary physical custody.
+It is common for parents to have joint legal custody in NY; but one parent will have primary physical custody.
 The child(ren) will spend most of the time living with that parent, and spend alternate weekends and certain days of the week visiting with the other parent.

 In this case, both parents must still be involved in all decision making for the child.